Thinking about relocating your UK company to the EU?

 UK directors setting up in Ireland

-If you want to set up a limited company in Ireland then you need to have either an EEA resident director, lodge a Section 137 Bond or show significant ‘real and continuous’ links with the country.
+If you want to set up a limited company in Ireland from abroad then you need to have either an EEA resident director, lodge a Section 137 Bond or show significant ‘real and continuous’ links with the country.

 In the first case, this means that UK companies wishing to relocate to Ireland must have a local EEA director willing to serve or someone who is happy to relocate to an EEA country.